gparmer/ANRsim/README.md

 Non-trivial aspects of the game we do consider:

 - Mulligan.
-- Starting hard size.
+- Starting hard and deck size.
-- Deck size.
+- Decision processes to determine which action to take out of a number of possibilities.
 - Many different cards, with their specific rules (e.g. Earthrise Hotel, Test Run, SMC, Lucky Find).

 Those are bad assumptions!
 They don't represent a real game.